 The included USB-A-to-C cable can be detached in case you need to replace it.
 There's a USB-C port on both sides of the Drop SHIFT, and you can use either one to connect to your computer.

 The Drop SHIFT offers a few extra features.
 By default, there're RGB controls built into the function keys, as well as hotkeys for media control.
 There's also a USB-C port on each side of the keyboard and one can be used as a USB passthrough to transfer data or charge devices at USB 2.0 speeds.
 Unfortunately, there isn't any Windows key lock to prevent you from accidentally minimizing your game while playing.
+If that feature is important to you, we suggest you check out the Dream Machines DreamKey.
 Also, while every key is theoretically programmable, you can only do so by customizing your own firmware and then flashing it to the board using the QMK open source flashing tool.
 However, this method of customization isn't user-friendly.

 The Cherry MX Brown switches on our unit provide good tactile feedback and feel light to type on.
 They also have a short pre-travel distance that makes them feel responsive.
 If you prefer other types of switches, the Drop SHIFT is also available with a variety of Cherry MX, Kaihua, or Halo switches, so you can choose according to your own preferences.
 The switches are hot-swappable, meaning you can easily pull them out and replace them.